 Frequently Asked Questions

-A: For group walks, Harbour Tails walks a maximum of 5 dogs per group.
-This ensures every dog receives the attention, care, and supervision they deserve, while maintaining safety and welfare at all times.
+For group walks, Harbour Tails walks 2 - 5 dogs per group.
+This ensures every dog receives attention, care, and supervision while maintaining safety and welfare.

-A: Due to travel, weather, traffic, and varying daily schedules, We operate within a 1.5-hour collection window.
+We operate within a 1.5-hour collection window due to travel, weather, traffic, and daily schedules.
 This flexibility allows us to manage:

 • Travel time between clients